YouTube

 DRIVING UP

-The views were incredible for the entire drive and you just knew you were in for a treat.
-Making your way up to the starting point you are blessed with views right out to Tugela Valley, something you will not get sick of!
+The views were incredible for the entire drive, and you just knew you were in for a treat.
+Furthermore, as you make your way up to the starting point, you are blessed with views right out to Tugela Valley, which is something you will not get sick of!

 THE AMPITHEATRE….